MAHcodes/expert-fiesta/P1CH4.md

 **Write RMI Java Application**

-To write an RMI Java application, you would have to follow the steps given below
+To write an RMI Java application:

 - Define the remote interface
 - Develop the implementation class (remote object)